buggyrace/buggy-race-about/docs/tech-details.md

 Python version 3.8+ is needed (because of copious use of "`f`-strings").

+{: .note}
-> The Race Server is licensed under the GNU Affero GPL: it is free and open
+The Race Server is licensed under the GNU Affero GPL: it is **free and open source software**.
-> source software.
-> Some components from other projects may have different licensing.
+Some components from other projects may have different licensing.

+---
+> See the [about pages](about/software) for more about the software behind
+> project.